vespa-engine/documentation/en/getting-started-ranking.md

 ## Ranking using document features only
-Let's start with something simple: _Irrespective of the query, score documents by the number of in-links to it_.
+Let's start with something simple: _Irrespective of the query, score all documents by the number of in-links to it_.
 That is, for any query, return the documents with most in-links first in the result set:

 [https://doc-search.vespa.oath.cloud/search/?yql=select * from sources * where sddocname contains "doc";&ranking=inlinks](https://doc-search.vespa.oath.cloud/search/?yql=select%20*%20from%20sources%20*%20where%20sddocname%20contains%20%22doc%22%3B&ranking=inlinks)

+`where sddocname contains "doc"` which is a Vespa shorthand for _all documents of "doc" schema_.
 The score, named `relevance` in query results, is the size of the `inlinks` attribute array in the document, as configured in the `expression`:
 ```